apache/mxnet/docs/faq/add_op_in_backend.md

 the simple operators to share the same piece of code for CPU and GPU as parallelization approaches are often identical on both types of devices.
 The kernel function is defined as the following, where the function `Map` is executed by each thread for each input element.
+The `out_data.Size()`, in the `Kernel::Launch` function corresponds to the factor by which the workload will get parallelized among the different threads, which here corresponds to the size of the output array.
 To explain a little bit more on the two macros used in the kernel struct: (1) `MSHADOW_XINLINE` is a consolidated macro for inlining functions compiled by both CPU and GPU compilers.
 It enables CPU and GPU computing to share the same piece of code.